 Imig Music Building

-David A. Rickels, Assistant Professor of Instrumental Music Education, was appointed to the faculty of the University of Colorado at Boulder in 2012.
-He teaches music education courses in foundational studies, instrumental music methods, and graduate research.
-Rickels holds degrees including Doctor of Musical Arts in Music Education from Arizona State University.
+David A. Rickels, Associate Professor of Instrumental Music Education, was appointed to the faculty of the University of Colorado at Boulder in 2012.
+He teaches music education courses that include foundational studies, instrumental music methods, psychology, and research methods.
+Dr. Rickels holds degrees including Doctor of Musical Arts in Music Education from Arizona State University.